usmanelahi/Leetcode-Solutions/README.md

 # Leetcode-Solutions
-This repository contains solutions of the Leetcode problems I did during my interview preperation.
+This repository contains solutions of the Leetcode problems I have solved.